Guild of One-Name Studies

 Internationally, in 1998, the frequency of the surname Foulds per million names was very similar in Canada to Great Britain, lower in New Zealand (71% of the GB frequency rate), Australia (49% of the GB rate) and fairly low in the USA (12% of the GB rate).

-FOLDS: Although there was some presence of the surname Folds in the 1881 census in Lancashire, this variant had a notable geographical pattern, being confined very largely to the area around Hertfordshire and the north of London.
+FOLDS: Although there was some presence of the surname Folds in the 1881 census in Lancashire, this variant has a notable geographical pattern, being confined very largely to the area around Hertfordshire and the north of London.
+In fact this is an offshoot branch of the Danes House Lancashire tree, mentioned above.

 FOWLDS: This surname also had a notable geographical pattern, along the Pennine spine.
 There was a clustering around Chester/North Wales in 1881 and some usage across Mid Wales.
 In Scotland, there was a marked distribution along the west coast.